Set Yourself Up For Failure

 With all that in mind, I decided that my new system had to meet the following requirements:

 • MUST be embarrassingly simple to understand and use — no revolutionary new ideas, no complicated concepts, just a straightforward boring system that works.
-I knew if I wanted to use it even on days I’m completely unmotivated, it had to be effortless.
+I knew it had to be effortless if I wanted to use it, even on days I was completely unmotivated.

 • MUST make time more visible.
 I often imagine I can do more than what’s realistic in a single day.
 The system must make it painfully obvious what I can fit in a day and help me make better choices.

-• MUST support both meticulous planning, and sketching out rough ideas.
-Some days I have specific goals and know exactly what needs to happen.
-Other days I’m okay to play it by ear, like when the kids don’t have school and my plans becomes somewhat vague.
+• MUST support both meticulous planning and sketching out rough ideas.
+Some days, I have specific goals and know exactly what needs to happen.
+On other days, I’m okay with playing it by ear, like when the kids don’t have school, and my plans become vague.

 • SHOULD be possible to use the system with or without any special tools, digitally or on a napkin.
 I love my iPad, but I also appreciate the clarity of thought I get away from digital distractions.